Christian Bethancourt Player Props: Rays vs. Phillies

 Christian Bethancourt At The Plate

-- Bethancourt has 12 doubles, seven home runs and six walks while hitting .236.
+- Bethancourt is batting .237 with 12 doubles, seven home runs and six walks.

-- Looking at the 53 games he has played this year, he's went deep in seven of them (13.2%), and in 3.7% of his trips to the dish.
+- Looking at the 54 games he has played this season, he's homered in seven of them (13.0%), and in 3.6% of his trips to the plate.

-- Bethancourt has driven in a run in 15 games this year (28.3%), including four games with more than one RBI (7.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Bethancourt has picked up an RBI in 27.8% of his games this year, with more than one RBI in 7.4% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.